mccanne/sharkfest/README.md

 ```
 Isn't this exactly a relational schema?

-> This is really powerful because we can now get the schema from the data
+> This is powerful: we can now get the schema from the data itself
 > and do not have to synchronize data values with some external schema definition.

 ## Converging the Document and Relational Models